KRChapman/readme/README.md

 # Game of Life

-A Visual representation of my algorithm to display Conway's Game of Life.
+A visual representation of my algorithm to display Conway's Game of Life.

 ## Getting Started